 - Please don’t litter!

-Other green efforts on our behalf include timers & sensor lights at the restroom and laundry facilities, & water saving devices on the showers.
+Other green efforts on our behalf include timers & sensor lights at the restroom and laundry facilities, & water-saving devices, and timers on the showers.
 We have also replaced most of the lights in the park with fluorescent bulbs or LED lights.
 We will continue to make green improvements in the years to come and appreciate your cooperation!

 Here at Saco River Camping Area, we want to ensure that everyone has a great time when they stay with us.
 In addition to what we outlined above, we also ask guests to respect the following rules:

-- Smoking-For the health and safety of our guests and staff smoking is not permitted in or around any buildings, rental trailers, cabins or the pool area.
+- Smoking-For the health and safety of our guests and staff smoking are not permitted in or around any buildings, rental trailers, cabins or the pool area.

 - Bicycle Riding-Due to safety concerns for our guests, bike riding after dusk is not permitted.
 (Dusk is ½-hour after sunset.)
 NH Law requires helmet use for children under the age of 16.
 The Saco River Campground strongly recommends that all riders use helmets, as you never know when you might take a spill.
 Please do not block doorways or walkways near buildings and use bike racks when available.

 - Wild Animals-Please remember that we are camping outdoors, so you do need to take precautions against wild animals.
-For the health and safety of the animals as well as the campers please do not leave food out over night or feed any wild animals.
-Teddy bears may be cute, but we promise, real-life bears are a lot scarier.
+For the health and safety of the animals as well as the campers please do not leave food out overnight or feed any wild animals.
+Teddy bears may be cute, but we promise, real-life bears and other animals are dangerous.

 - Trash-We can all help take care of our environment.
-Please place all trash in the dumpsters and recyclables’ in recycle bins at the refuse area.
-Please clean campsite when you leave.
-Placing or burning of trash in the fire rings or grills is prohibited.
+Please place all trash in the dumpsters and recyclables’ in recycling bins in the refuse area.
+Please clean the campsite when you leave.
+Placing or burning trash in the fire rings or grills is prohibited.

 - Kiddie or Portable Pools – We are sorry, but portable pools of any kind are not allowed.

-Saco River Camping Area is not responsible for any theft, loss by fire or accident.
+Saco River Camping Area is not responsible for any theft, loss by fire or flood, or accident.
 Any personal property including, but not limited to, canoes & kayaks, coolers, electronics, monies whether on your site or within the campground, are stored at your own risk.
 Use of any of the facilities is strictly at your own risk.
-Parents will be held responsible and pay for any damages to property, facilities etc. caused by themselves or their children.
+Parents will be held responsible and pay for any damages to property, facilities, etc. caused by themselves, friends, or their children.

-Regardless of type of accommodations, all guests/visitors assume all risks and danger incidental to their stay as well as damage to personal property including specifically but not limited to, the danger of being injured by insects or animals, of being injured while participating in recreational activities, and/or being injured as a results of inclement weather conditions, and agrees that the Saco River Camping Area an it’s principals, owners, agents and employees are not liable for injuries or property damage resulting from such risks and danger.
+Camping is a voluntary activity with serious risks and dangers to carefully consider before participating.
+Regardless of the type of accommodations, all guests/visitors assume all risks and dangers incidental to their stay as well as damage to personal property including specifically but not limited to, the danger of being severely injured or even killed by insects or animals or while participating in recreational activities, and/or being injured as a result of inclement weather conditions, and agrees that the Saco River Camping Area its principals, owners, agents, and employees are not liable for injuries or property damage resulting from such risks and danger.